-In addition, care must be taken to ensure that the donor does not have any psychological disorders that would complicate this procedure, and one of the important conditions is that the donor does not have an infectious disease that can be transmitted to the patient after transplant processAnd that the donor is of his own free will when undergoing the operation.
+In addition, care must be taken to ensure that the donor does not have any psychological disorders that would complicate this procedure.
+Also, one of the important conditions is that the donor does not have an infectious disease that can be transmitted to the patient after the transplant, and that the donor is of his own free will when undergoing the operation.

 Can my private doctor do the evaluation?

 Since organ transplantation is a detailed process, it is best to have all the tests and evaluation done by a complete and specialized team who can make a comprehensive assessment of all points associated with the transplant.

 That is, all the tests will be returned to the hospital where the operation will be performed, in order to ensure the tests and in the interest of the lives of both the donor and the recipient.

 The first step It is the determination of the blood group, where both the donor and the patient must be compatible, regardless of whether they are positive or negative for the rhesus factor.

 The second step It is a detailed examination of the abdomen and liver area through computed tomography and ultrasound imaging (Echo), where the tomography gives detailed information about the liver and measures the volume and blood flow to and from the liver.